Skip to content

 Themes and layouts

-Six themes, three layouts, ready to go.
+Five themes, five layouts, ready to go.
 They live in design-system/tokens.json under widget.themes and widget.layouts:

 Preview before you commit.
 The Stream Widgets settings pane (Widget Appearance) shows a live preview right under the controls.
 Change a theme, layout, font, or color and the preview updates as you go, so you can dial in the look before copying the URL into OBS.
 Default and Glass expose the Text and Background color pickers; the other themes ship fixed palettes.